 Brixham - Fishcombe Cove / Churston Cove

 Two coves in one, just NW of the harbour.
-There are now three (?) mooring buoys inside probably to protect sea grass or to generate revenue.
-From a distance they look to take up all the room when occupied, there is however plenty of room in c 10m of water just off the entrance with excellent holding and good shelter from offshore winds.
-Visited 2023, twice.
-Vodafone and O2 signals OK.
+There are now three mooring buoys inside to protect sea grass.
+They take up all the room when occupied, the two innermost are close to shallow water, check carefully before using, in April 2024 I used the outermost which has plenty of water and rated at 9 Tonnes.
+There was a crab pot in the middle of the entrance with a pick up on a long line 🤬.
+There is plenty of room in c 10m of water just off the entrance with excellent holding and good shelter from offshore winds.
+Visited 2023twice and in 2024.
+Jet skies were a real pain in 2024.

 Start Bay